-Your commitment to the community is evidenced by your actions – your volunteer hours, responsibilities you assume, and traditions and values you convey directly and indirectly.
+Your commitment to the community is evidenced by your actions – your volunteer hours, the responsibilities you assume, and the traditions and values you convey directly and indirectly.
 An endowment fund expresses your charitable passions.
 It transmits your current commitments to the next generation and generations to come by telling the story of what matters most to you.

-Frequently Used Vehicles to Fund an Endowment
+Frequently Used Methods to Fund an Endowment:

 - An outright gift.
-This is the easiest way to create an endowment, using cash or appreciated assets such as stocks, bonds or real estate.
+This is the easiest way to create an endowment, using cash or appreciated assets such as stocks, bonds, or real estate.

-- A donor advised fund or supporting foundation.
+- A donor-advised fund or supporting foundation.
 Donors may recommend annual transfers or dedicate the remainder of a fund or supporting foundation.

-- A charitable income plan, charitable remainder trust or charitable gift annuity.
+- A charitable income plan, charitable remainder trust, or charitable gift annuity.
 Receive life income payments with tax benefits.
 The remainder may be contributed to an endowment fund.

 - A simple bequest in a will or trust.